 So you have designed a website, you’ve had your content written, and everything looks great.
 Except now you have one big problem; how do you actually start getting some traffic to your website?
 Unfortunately, visitors are not simply going to come automatically, no matter how inviting your site looks.
-Instead, you are going to have to implement an online marketing strategy to get your traffic off the ground.
+Instead, you are going to have to implement online marketing strategies in The Woodlands to get your traffic off the ground.

 Here are 10 of the easiest ways to start marketing your website.
 While some of these may cost money, initial investment is crucial if you want your website to demonstrate any noticeable returns for your business.

 First up is social media.
 It is very likely that a high percentage of your potential customers are using social media on a regular basis.
 Use that opportunity to create a presence for your business on the most popular platforms and direct your new found followers to your website.
 Some of the most commonly used platforms for small businesses are Twitter, Facebook and Instagram.